 ….And that’s when life hit the pause button on my career.
-My life changed drastically when I returned home.
-I instantly became a wife, homeowner, stepmother and pregnant with my first child … All while readjusting to civilian life.
+What felt like a drastic overnight change – suddenly I was a wife, homeowner and stepmother struggling with a high risk pregnancy all while readjusting to civilian life.

 I was overwhelmed to say the least, but my drive and passion for more wouldn’t let me stop.
-I continued some undergraduate course work at South University then completed my degree and prerequisite courses at Florida Atlantic University.
-My entire college experience, both undergrad and graduate, has been as a mother.
-I’ve changed my major more times than I’d like to admit and there’s been a few semesters when I’ve had to either reduce my workload or not attend.
+While 6 months pregnant I enrolled in college for the first time.
+Being the daughter of immigrants – there was a lot about college, finances and navigating adulthood in America that I had to learn on my own.
+Numerous mistakes, frequent attacks of self-doubt, a toxic marriage that eventually led to a divorce and single parenthood were just a few challenges that I would have to overcome along the way.
+My entire college experience (both undergraduate and graduate) has been as mother.
+I’ve changed my major many times and there have been semesters where I’ve had to either reduce my workload or not attend school at all.
 I finally graduated in 2016 with a bachelor’s degree in Healthcare Administration.
 That same year I submitted my CASPA application and was accepted into PA school.

 I have always been drawn to the medical field, but it took a few years, trials and errors before I took the steps to fulfilling my PA quest.
 I had to find the courage and confidence in myself to just go for it.
 I searched endlessly for someone else out there who could relate and help guide me on this journey… but my results often came back empty.
 This would eventually lead to the birth of The PA Café.

 The road up until this point hasn’t been a smooth one.
-This blog will highlight the daily grind and misadventures that comes along with being a mom in PA school.
-I hope that sharing our personal experiences will not only encourage you but also help you navigate the road to becoming a PA.
+The PA Café highlights the daily grind and misadventures that comes along with being a mom in PA school.
+I hope that sharing our personal experiences will not only encourage you but also help you navigate the ups and downs of parenting in PA school.